z3rglingboss/quartz/content/TableTop/Table of Contents.md

 The in between places are not good

-The Sunlord of Saranrae is accompanied by 11 angelic figures
+The Sunlord of Sarenrae is accompanied by 11 angelic figures (Sunservants of Sarenrae)